bheijden/rex/README.md

   </a>
 </p>

-Rex is a [JAX](https://github.com/google/jax)-powered framework for sim2real robotics, designed to bridge the gap between simulation and the real world.
+Rex is a [JAX](https://github.com/google/jax)-powered framework for sim-to-real robotics.

 Key features: